Why Does Shaving Cause More Acne? Causes and the Right Way to Prevent It

 Share

-In this article, you’ll learn why shaving can cause acne—and how to protect your skin with the right techniques.
+In this article, you’ll learn why shaving can trigger acne—and how to protect your skin with the right techniques.
 If your skin is easily irritated, you may also want to read how to shave without irritating sensitive skin.

 What Happens When Acne Gets Worse After Shaving?